-Many small business leaders continue to face major issues when choosing their background check options.
+Many small business leaders face major issues when choosing their background check options.
 And the result is often costly.

-When you’re a small business, choosing the right background checking service is a more demanding and difficult task than it is for a huge corporation, which can draw upon dedicated, more expensive, resources.
+When you’re a small business owner, choosing the right background checking service is a more demanding and difficult task than it is for a huge corporation, which can draw upon dedicated, more expensive resources.
 This is the exact reason why Crown Vetting a provider of national security clearance to the Commonwealth started Cleard.life.

-Small businesses are the companies that need our help the most as they aren’t operating with a huge HR department so they often don’t have dedicated resources the way that huge corporations do; so they benefit the most from the pooled expertise and resources that we offer.
+Small businesses are the companies that need help the most as they aren’t operating with a huge HR department so they often don’t have a full time HR department, the way that huge corporations do; so they will benefit from the pooled expertise and resources that we offer.

 A typical client put it this way:

 “We were challenged to find a way to satisfy ourselves that background compliance was being done without losing sight of hiring the right person.
 What frightened us was getting bogged down in a sensitive or potentially negative discussion with a candidate about their life and (1) not really knowing the right questions to ask (2) how to analyse that information correctly and consistently and (3) come to a sound non-discriminatory conclusion.”